Skip to content

 Notable is just a phenomenal restaurant.
 Situated in the NW near Bowness, this is a little far out for many, but I promise you it’s worth the journey.

-It is undoubtedly one of my favourite restaurants in Calgary, but I warn you – it is expensive.
+It is one of my favourite restaurants in Calgary, but I warn you – it is expensive.

 Highly recommended dishes to order include the Thai marinated Notable chicken wings, or the crispy potato rolls to start with.

-For mains, the grilled Alberta bison is amazing; I couldn’t possibly recommend it more.
+For mains, the grilled Alberta bison is amazing; I couldn’t recommend it more.
 The free-range half chicken is also delicious, as well as their steaks.

 For the desserts, the warm dark chocolate pudding is sublime, as is the dulce de leche crème brulee.
 What also impressed me is that the restaurant has separate lunch and dinner menus for gluten-free diners.

 Situated in Brentwood and on 17th Avenue, this Irish pub chain is a lovely spot for a bite to eat and a relaxing evening with some friends.
 You’ll find more intimate and exciting Irish pub atmospheres elsewhere, but this is a comfortable spot with lots of games to keep you occupied too.
 Check out the shuffleboard table at the 17th Avenue location for a unique pub game experience.
-A few hours could quickly pass before you realise where the time went.
+A few hours could pass before you realise where the time went.

-As with many other pubs in Calgary, Jameson’s run daily specials on both drinks and food.
-Also, if you mention any dietary requests to the server, they check with the chef to see what can be prepared for you, which is great.
 If you’re out in a group of 3-4 meat eaters then you should consider sharing the Party Platter, which includes a mouthwatering mix of ribs, sausage, calamari, fried pickles, chicken skewers and plenty of dips.
 It says it’s suitable for up to six people, but you might find yourself slightly hungry if it’s spread that thin.

 There can be live music playing too from time to time, but it does get quite loud later in the evening, so if you want to go for a chat with friends, then earlier in the day or late afternoon would be the best time.
 They also show a wide variety of sports.

-Located on 17th Avenue SW, Una Pizza and Wine is one of the best pizzerias in Calgary.
-It’s extremely popular among those living in Calgary, so it’s important to note that Una operates on a first come, first serve basis.
 If you are unable to get a table right away, a server will take your contact details and call you closer to the time of when a table becomes available.
 It also provides pickup and delivery services, if you want to enjoy the meal in the comfort of your own home.

-Their opening hours are 11.30 a.m. – 1 a.m. seven days a week, with the late closing time undoubtedly proving to be a practical option for late-night workers.
-Their pizzas are delicious, and their wine selection is hugely impressive.
+Their opening hours are 11.30 a.m. – 1 a.m. seven days a week, with the late closing time proving to be a practical option for late-night workers.
+Their pizzas are delicious, and their wine selection is impressive.

 Moxie’s Grill and Bar is another casual dining option for those wanting some nice food and a drink with friendly servers.
-Moxie’s restaurants can be found in various locations throughout Calgary, although I’ve only frequented the restaurant downtown, which is conveniently close to a number of central C-train stops.
+Moxie’s restaurants can be found in various locations throughout Calgary, although I’ve only frequented the restaurant downtown, which is close to a number of central C-train stops.

-Calgary’s summer may be relatively brief, but the locals here take good advantage of it.
+Calgary’s summer may be brief, but the locals here take good advantage of it.
 When the temperature rises, many restaurants introduce outdoor seating, and this is one restaurant well worth checking out when you can saunter around in a t-shirt.
 Give the delicious classic beef burger a go, while the chicken tenders and the penne toscana are also great for appeasing the taste buds.

 Prices in Moxie’s are competitive, and they always have specials each day.